horgea/renov/README.md

 npx cypress run --browser chrome --headless

 ## run a script that will run all tests in 3 browsers (chrome, firefox, edge).
-You must have those browsers installed on the machine where run the tests. you can modify the script from package.json file npm run cy:run
+## You must have those browsers installed on the machine where run the tests.
+## You can modify the script from package.json file
+npm run cy:run

 ```